 Demands on time in the MMT community include (i) providing “simple as possible” explanations of “basic MMT” for public consumption and (ii) exploring theoretical and policy ideas informed by an understanding of those basics together with insights from related approaches to economics.
 Although the latter task is perhaps more enticing for those who have by now (mostly) absorbed the basics, and is certainly an area worthy of pursuit, the former task remains politically pressing and so equally deserving of time.
 It doesn’t matter what progressive policies, institutional reforms or plans can be devised if the public believes they are “unaffordable because the nation is bankrupt” or “impossible because capitalists won’t stand for them”.
 This indoctrination has occurred over decades and clearly many in the community are not freeing themselves of it easily.

-This is not, of course, to attribute such a focus or motivation to the Modern Monetary Theorists themselves, most of whom appear to favor managed capitalism (although see Bill Mitchell’s MMT is not conservative thought for a left-leaning perspective from a leading proponent).
-It is rather to suggest that the Modern Monetary Theorists’ careful and, as far as possible, objective institutional description and analysis of monetary and fiscal operations in a sovereign currency system arguably brings to light a radical democratic potential inherent in sovereign money, waiting to be seized upon.
-It opens the way to managed capitalism or social democracy or socialism or beyond, however far (or not so far) we wish to take it.
+This is not necessarily to attribute such a focus or motivation to the Modern Monetary Theorists themselves (although see Bill Mitchell’s MMT is not conservative thought for a left-leaning perspective from a leading proponent).
+It is rather to suggest that the Modern Monetary Theorists’ careful and, as far as possible, objective institutional description and analysis of monetary and fiscal operations in a modern monetary system arguably brings to light a radical democratic potential inherent in sovereign currency, waiting to be seized upon.
 This democratic potential may have been what drove European elites to take currency issuance out of the hands of democratically elected national governments and empower, instead, the unaccountable European Central Bank.

 An understanding of modern money makes clear that a democratically accountable government with the backing of the greater part of the electorate would already, under present institutional arrangements, be in a position to begin an extensive transformation of social and economic institutions.
 But it would require going against the interests of the rich and powerful.
 To do that successfully, government needs the overwhelming backing of the electorate.
 And, for that to happen, the electorate needs to be liberated from its confusion over “money” and comprehend the viability of following such a course.

-That, perhaps, is why close scrutiny of monetary operations is taboo among orthodox academic economists just as acknowledging the origin of profit is taboo.
+That, perhaps, is why close scrutiny of monetary operations is taboo among neoclassical academic economists just as acknowledging the origin of profit is taboo.